✦ Scandinavian-inspired design, curated for modern living

 Will a 30 Pint Dehumidifier Increase My Electricity Bill Significantly?

 Yes, it can raise your bill, but usually not dramatically if you use it wisely.
-You’ll pay more when it runs often, yet you can cut costs with a humidistat, closed rooms, and cleaner filters.
+You’ll pay more when it runs often, yet you can cut costs with a humidistat, closed rooms, clean filters, proper room sizing, and an energy-efficient model.
+Continuous operation in a very damp basement will cost more than occasional bedroom use.

 How Loud Are 30 Pint Dehumidifiers During Nighttime Use?